CarXTechnologies/dro-map-uploader/README.md

 To create a reusable object (Prefab), create the Assets/MapResources/%your_folder%/ Prefabs folder.<br>
 Right-click on the object in the scene and select the Prefab → Unpack Comletely menu.<br>

-Next, move the GameObject to the created Prefabs folder from the scene.
+Next, move the GameObject to the created Prefabs folder from the scene.<br>
 Thus, it becomes possible to reuse the object the required number of times.<br>

 <h2>Adding the main components</h2>
 The project supports several types of components that are transferred to the game.
 The main ones are:<br>

-the point of appearance of the car on the map, the sounds of the environment, the physical materials of the surfaces<br>
+- The point of appearance of the car on the map

+- The sounds of the environment

+- The physical materials of the surfaces<br>

 These components are assigned via the GameMarkerData auxiliary component.<br>
 To add a component to a scene object (GameObject) or an object in a project (Prefab) in the Inspector window, click the Add Component button and enter the name GameMarkerData.<br>
-It is also possible to add a mini-map.<br>
+*It is also possible to add a mini-map.*<br>

 <h3>Assignment of surface collisions</h3>
 For the route object representing the surface, select the type of the GameMarkerData Road component, and in the dropdown, select the required type of material to be used in the game when hitting this surface.<br>

-Note that any GameObject/Prefab with a collision must also be with some Collider type component (Box/Sphere/Capsule/Mesh Collider).
+Note that any GameObject/Prefab with a collision must also be with some Collider type component (Box/Sphere/Capsule/Mesh Collider).<br>
 This condition is necessary for the correctness of collisions.<br>

 <h3>Assignment of the point of appearance on the map</h3>
-To assign a point of appearance on the map, select the menu item GameObect → Create Empty (or Ctrl+Shift+N).
+To assign a point of appearance on the map, select the menu item GameObect → Create Empty (or Ctrl+Shift+N).<br>
 In the Transform component, set the coordinates of the point that is most suitable for the appearance of the car in the game.<br> Add the GameMarkerData component, and select the SpawnPoint type<br>

 <h3>Assignment of ambient sounds</h3>
 To assign a point of appearance on the map, select the menu item GameObect → Create Empty (or Ctrl+Shift+N).<br>
-Add the GameMarkerData component, and select the Ambient type.
+Add the GameMarkerData component, and select the Ambient type.<br>
 Next, in the dropdown, select the sound type that best suits the situation on the map.<br>

 When adding an Ambient marker, you can use the DrawZoneBehaviour component - this is an auxiliary component that draws the area of the component.<br>
 For example, for an Ambient marker, this component will show the zone in which the assigned sounds will be heard.<br>